Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 \subsection{Dataset and setup}

-\paragraph{Data source.} We use the Twin-2K-500 dataset, a large-scale ``digital twin'' benchmark in which over 2{,}000 US respondents each answer 500+ questions spanning demographics, psychological scales, cognitive tasks, economic preferences, and behavioral economics experiments.
-Each human respondent is paired with a ``digital twin,'' a comprehensive text profile of the respondent.
+\paragraph{Data source.} We use the Twin-2K-500 dataset, a large-scale digital twin benchmark in which over 2{,}000 US respondents each answer 500+ questions spanning demographics, psychological scales, cognitive tasks, economic preferences, and behavioral economics experiments.
+Each human respondent is paired with a ``digital twin,'' a comprehensive text profile of the respondent, including demographic information.
 This profile is combined with survey questions to prompt the LLM, and the LLM's responses to each question are recorded.
-Thus, the dataset contains both gold-standard human responses and LLM predictions for each respondent--question pair.
-This makes Twin-2K-500 especially well suited to our analysis: it provides the paired human--LLM structure needed to compute rectification difficulty, spans a wide range of question types, and contains enough observations per question to support controlled Monte Carlo evaluation.

-The dataset contains four survey waves.
-Waves~1--3 (test) administered 500+ questions to over 2{,}000 respondents, and Wave~4 (retest) re-administered a subset of questions to the same respondent panel to assess test-retest reliability.
+The dataset contains four survey waves: Waves~1--3 (test) administered the full question battery, and Wave~4 (retest) re-administered a subset of questions to the same respondent panel.
 Following \citet{toubia2025database}, we focus on the Wave~4 retest battery, which enables a test-retest robustness check, and restrict attention to multiple-choice questions with varying response formats (binary, Likert, and other ordered scales).
 We exclude product-pricing and open-ended questions.
 The final sample comprises 68 questions spanning 14 task types.
 A \emph{task} is a templated question family sharing the same experimental structure but varying the specific item; for example, the ``Nonseparability of Risks and Benefits'' task contains multiple questions that each ask respondents to rate a different technology (bicycles, nuclear power, pesticides, etc.) on the same benefit scale.
-In total, we have 86{,}448 question-level observations, with mean $n_q = 1{,}271$ and range 651--2{,}058.
+In total, we have 86{,}448 respondent--question observations, with mean $n_q = 1{,}271$ and range 651--2{,}058.

 For cross-question comparability, all responses are rescaled to $[0,1]$ via min--max normalization using each question's scale endpoints, and the population mean $\theta_q^\star = \bE[Y_q]$ on this scale is our estimand.\footnote{Although the questions are multiple-choice, the response options are ordinal (e.g., Likert scales representing degrees of agreement), so rescaling to $[0,1]$ and computing population means is meaningful.
 This follows the same normalization used in \citet{toubia2025database}.}